IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_reverse_record.html.markdown

 The following arguments are supported:

-* `ipaddress` - (Required, string) The IP address or a hostname of a domain's resource record.
+* `ipaddress` - (Required, Forces new resource, string) The IP address or a hostname of a domain's resource record.

 * `hostname` - (Required, string) The host defined by a reverse record.